 Eco-Drip Irrigation uses a seamed dripline, which comes in diameters of 5/8”, 7/8”, or 1".
 The size and slope of your field will determine the size to be used.
 The emitters are molded into a seamless wall of tubing for added strength, durability and long-term performance.
-The emitters have an increased flow path velocity that helps prevent plugging by moving contaminants through the emitter.
+The emitters have a turbulent flow path which increases velocity to help prevent plugging by moving contaminants through the emitter.

-Netafim’s DripNet PC was the industry's first pressure compensating dripline.
-DripNet PC operates at very high uniformity in undulating terrain.
-The DripNet PC emitter is also injection molded and has the same turbulent flow path as the typhoon emitter.
+Pressure compensating dripline operates at very high uniformity in undulating terrain.
+The pressure compensating emitter is also injection molded with the same turbulent flow path as the regular dripline emitter.

 With our broad stock of inventory, Eco-Drip Irrigation will be able to take care of the fittings you may require.

 Flow meters are an important tool in any irrigation system.
 They are especially important in an SDI system as they serve as a monitoring and diagnostic tool.
-Eco-Drip carries Netafim’s full line of irrigation flow meters, including the Octave meter.
 If you are in an area which requires a flow meter, be sure to check your districts approved list before you purchase a flow meter.